 If they click on “Check On An Order”, they are taken to a page where they can get a detailed status of their order.
 Here’s what the page looks like.

 By entering an email address and an order number, customers can check up on their purchase.
 Both of these questions make up about 60% of the inquiries that we get on a daily basis.

 Finally, if they decide to “ask a question”, they are asked to type in their inquiry or give us a call.
 We make it clear that they may NOT get an answer immediately depending on the time of day.

 Right now, this live chat widget generates a steady stream of Facebook Messenger subscribers without paying a cent!

-Basically, you can get a customer to opt into your Facebook Messenger list whenever they add something to their shopping cart with a checkbox optin.
+Basically, you can get a customer to opt into your Facebook Messenger list whenever they add something to their shopping cart.

 Here’s how it works.

-In the picture above, the customer is instantly opted into Facebook Messenger as soon as they click on the “Add To Cart” button.
-Afterwards, you can then send them product and order specific messages via Facebook.
+In the picture above, the customer is instantly opted into Facebook Messenger if they check the box and click on the “Add To Cart” button.
+And to incentivize a customer to check the box, I offer a free gift upon checkout.

 As soon as they click on the “yes” button above, they instantly become a Facebook Messenger Subscriber.